-So using the shoulder for the neutral position.
-Yes, exactly.
-So and by working lower traps, you're going to be able to open the pecs and Reciprocal inhibition, you're gonna switch pegs off.
+Exactly right.
+And by working lower traps, you're going to be able to open the pecs and reciprocal inhibition, you're gonna switch pecs off.
 So that was quite impressive.
 What I was hoping to see was sequential firing of the muscle, but that wasn't the case.
 But that was yeah, that was quite impressive, I think.

-Do you think sequential firing is important because that's just what you expect.
+Do you think sequential firing is important or is that just what you expected?

 That's what I would like to see.
-But I don't think it's important to know.
-So here so the sort of alluded to earlier on, he's looking at um, Hopefully offloading discs and improving disc herniation.
-So when spa stapling stomp stabilisation muscles are not working, the idea is there's going to be some compression.
-And when you start working, you're going to get a little bit traction.
+But I don't think it's important, no. So what I alluded to earlier on, he's looking at hopefully offloading discs and improving disc herniation.
+So when spiral stabilisation muscles are not working, the idea is there's going to be some compression.
+And when you start working, you're going to get a little bit of traction.
 That's the concept behind it.
 Right.
-And what he's done here is to show that if you get the smile stuck spinal muscles working, you get lengthen through the spine.
-Right so that's, that's at rest.
-And now she's activating the example of this going on here.
-And we've got Karen, you've got lovely and my postural advisor online says that you haven't have your postural advisors Thanks, Mum.
-It's because I'm turning these seats these seats, I can look over that screen but they're getting back to this is something which has always I've always struggled with is people saying, well, if you do this, you can lengthen your spine.
-I'm thinking No, you bloody can't, you can tighten muscles, which are going to pull things together.
-But you there is nothing above your head, which is going to separate your spine.
-So am I rising thing here?
-The theory is that if you've got spiral squeezing together on like a tube of toothpaste, it's gonna go out of move.
-That's, that's the idea.
-Yes.
-Well, that's the first time anyone's ever explained any of that concept.
+And what he's done here is to show that if you get the spinal muscles working, you get lengthening through the spine.
+Right so that's at rest.

+You've got the example of this going on here.
+And we've got Karen, you've got a lovely upright spine and my postural advisor online says that you haven't.

+Yeah, the postural advisor, thanks, Mum.
+It's because I'm turning.

+I know, it's so hard and these seats don't help.